 Antigua & Barbuda Sotheby’s International Realty is one of our leading real estate agencies.
 The company is exclusively affiliated with a local company boasting 15 years experience on the island.
 They don’t just represent private villas and popular developments, they’ll also point you in the right direction if you want to purchase a piece of land and build from scratch.

 Chestertons Antigua & Barbuda also offer expert advice on the local property market, their services ranging from real estate and land evaluations to holiday and long-term rentals, including concierge services.
 They'll also tell you everything you need to know about our Citizenship By Investment Programme.

 If you're looking for legal assistance, Stapleton Chambers are the people to call.
 With 35 years experience in the field, this full-service law firm knows all there is to know about Antigua's real estate and immigration laws, conversant in litigation and commercial transactions too.

-The island is also blessed with a wealth of architects, builders and contractors who’ll be delighted to help you with anything from the design to the construction of your Antigua dream home.
-Leeward Islands Hurricane Protection, for example, can install everything from security screens to hurricane shutters.
-And with a reputable company like Anjo Insurances established on the island since 1928, you can be sure all your insurance needs will be met.
+The island is also blessed with a wealth of architects, builders, contractors and designers who’ll be delighted to help you with everything from the construction to the style of your Antigua dream home.
+For example, Ward & Associates is a luxury design studio whose impressive portfolio includes everything from hotel facelifts to brand new residential resorts.
+Leeward Islands Hurricane Protection can install everything from your security screens to your hurricane shutters, while Anjo Insurances, established on the island since 1928, will ensure all your insurance needs are met.